PhenixCollaboration/web/_results/hepdata.md

 uploaded data.
 This is done via a Web link.
 * *Each table or plot is approved separately by the designated IRC member.* If errors are found, corrections should be made and checked into the repository (Appendix C), and a pull request created, effectively repeating the cycle.
-* The PHENIX HEPData coordinator will update the material on the site and notify the reviewer.
+The PHENIX HEPData coordinator will then update the material on the site and notify the reviewer.
 * After each item in the submission is approved the PHENIX HEPData coordinator will finalize the submission.
 At this point, it becomes globally visible on the HEPData portal and the process is complete.